 Risperdal Lawsuit Information Center

 Our legal staff is offering free Risperdal case reviews to alleged victims of this drug, and they are available now to fully explain all of your legal rights and options.
-If you want to hold Johnson & Johnson accountable for the pain and embarrassment caused by Risperdal gynecomastia, please call to arrange for your no-obligation free case review.
+If you want to hold Johnson & Johnson accountable for the pain and embarrassment caused by Risperdal gynecomastia, please call to arrange for your no-obligation review.

 - Swollen breast tissue

 - Nipple discharge from one or both breasts

 As of July 2016, more than 1,740 Risperdal lawsuits were pending in a mass tort litigation underway in Pennsylvania’s Philadelphia Court of Common Pleas, including hundreds of cases filed on behalf of men and boys who allegedly experienced excessive male breast growth related to their use of the medication.
 Hundreds of additional Risperdal gynecomastia cases were also pending in other state courts around the U.S.

 In October 2012, Bloomberg.com reported that Johnson & Johnson had settled five Pennsylvania gynecomastia lawsuits just before they were scheduled to go to trial.
 The state’s mass tort program also convened a number of trials in 2015 and 2016, several of which concluded with significant verdicts in favor of plaintiffs and compensatory damage awards ranging from $70 million to $500,000.
 Pennsylvania and other state courts are scheduled to convene additional Risperdal trials involving male breast growth in the near future.

 Learn More about Your Legal Options